oscr/raspberrypi_linux/README.md

-# WARNING.
-Work in progress!

-# Don't read or use this.

 # Building your own Linux distribution for Raspberry Pi

-In this series of exercises you will build a Linux distribution for Raspberry Pi.
+In this series of exercises we will build a Linux distribution for Raspberry Pi using the Yocto Project.
 We will begin by setting up our build machine environment.
-After that we will build the reference implementation called Poky and run it with QEMU (an emulator).
-In the next step we will customize Poky by adding a layer containing a helloworld example recipe and image.
-In the final step we will obtain Raspberry Pi hardware support and build an image that you could write to an SD card and boot.
+After that we will build the reference implementation (called Poky) without any changes and run it in QEMU (an emulator).
+In the next step we will customize Poky by adding a layer containing a helloworld example recipe and an image.
+Then in the final step we will obtain Raspberry Pi board support and build a bootable image for it.

 Please feel free to contact me if you find any mistakes.
 All feedback is welcome.